DaintyJet/VChat_ASLR_Intro/README.md

 In Windows, ASLR can be enabled on a per-image basis by using the `/DYNAMICBASE` linker option while the image is being linked to *opt-in* to ASLR.
 To support ASLR, not only should the image being loaded support ASLR but also all components it loads (DLLs) must also support ASLR [1].
 In Windows Vista and later, system DLLs and EXEs are ASLR-enabled by default .

 > [!NOTE]
-> The [Forced ASLR](#force-randomization-for-images-mandatory-aslr) section discusses how we can enabled ASLR on a system wide setting forcing all processes to randomize their base address regardless of whether they opted into ASLR or not.
+> The [Forced ASLR](#force-randomization-for-images-mandatory-aslr) section discusses how we can enable ASLR on a system-wide setting, forcing all processes to randomize their base address regardless of whether they opted into ASLR or not.

 1. Open the Visual Studio Project.
 2. Open the project's properties setting.